flashjaysan/GDquest-website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 You will only see the drawbacks of visual code after you have learned and gotten comfortable with text-based programming.
 It is okay to start with visual code.
 Just don't count other programming languages out because they're harder for you to get started with.
 As a designer I'm glad I made the transition: it felt a little uncomfortable at first but I never looked back.

-## I recommend to start with Python
+## Je vous recommande de commencer par Python

 As a game development tutor, I see so many **beginners jump head first in an engine and fail**.
 They follow step-by-step tutorials or copy-paste code from demo projects hoping to build their own dream project.
 As they lack programming foundations they get stuck as soon as they tweak a line of code.
 Doing that, you mostly end up wasting time and building up frustration.